kicaj29/aws/AccountMgmtBillingAndSupport/readme.md

     * EBS - making sure that we do not have public snapshots
     * RDS - making sure that we do not have public snapshots
     * Server Limits
+  * Fault tolerance
+  * Service limits
-  * Full checks - business & enterprise support plan
+  * Full checks - business & enterprise support plan - beyond the seven checks above, there are additional checks (over 60 total) under each category available
     * Full check available on the **5 categories**
     * Ability to set CloudWatch alarms when reaching limits
     * Programmatic Access using AWS Support API